bloxstreet/support/hr-information/group-shouts.md

 ## Training Shouts
 {: .text-red-300 }

-Co-hosts should use these group shouts.
+Co-Hosts should use these group shouts.

 #### If You Don't Have Safechat:
 ```